(for entry-level and lateral applicants)

 The Montana Highway Patrol is looking for highly motivated individuals who can work with minimal supervision and are willing to go the extra mile to assist and protect the driving public.
 If you are interested in a rewarding career in law enforcement, join some of Montana’s finest men and women in the ranks of the Patrol.

 The Patrol only accepts applications during an active “application” period.
 During this time, we will accept applications from entry-level applicants and lateral applicants.

-An entry-level applicant in one who has not graduated the MLEA Basic Law Enforcement Officer Basic Course in Montana and/or does not have any law enforcement experience.
+An entry-level applicant has not graduated from the MLEA Law Enforcement Officer Basic Course in Montana and does not have any previous law enforcement experience.

 To apply for a trooper position with the Patrol, you must:

 - have a valid driver’s license from any state and have at least three years’ driving experience at the time of application

 - be a citizen of the United States at the time of application

 - be a Montana resident at the time you are appointed as a sworn trooper